-It is a common fact that people are naturally bad at selecting tedious and obscure pin numbers.
-The most common pin number is the staggeringly predictable ‘1234’.Whilst that is bad, the list of top 15 most common pins is also an obvious read.
+It is a common fact that people are naturally bad at selecting tedious and obscure personal identification numbers (PIN).
+The most common PIN is the staggeringly predictable ‘1234’.Whilst that is bad, the list of top 15 most common PINs is also an obvious read.

 Top 15 pins;